cedricbonhomme/newspipe/README.md

 ## Main features

-* multiple users can use a Newspipe instance;
+* multiple users can use a Newspipe instance.
-* an API to manage feeds (you can connect your own crawler);
+* an API to manage feeds (you can connect your own crawler).
-* data liberation: export and import your account with a JSON file;
+* data liberation: export and import your account with a JSON file.
-* export and import feeds with OPML files;
+* export and import feeds with OPML files.
-* search and favorite articles;
+* search and favorite articles.
-* detection of inactive feeds;
+* detection of inactive feeds.
 * management of bookmarks (with import from Pinboard).
-* Optional ldap authentication
+* optional ldap authentication.

 ## Deployment

 Newspipe is really easy to deploy.
 Assuming you have already installed ``git``, ``poetry``, ``npm``,  and ``Python >= 3.10``, you just have to do the following: